Background image for content-landing hero

 What we’re doing

-Our approach is guided by Green First, this ensures we prioritise nature-based solutions wherever possible.
+Our approach is guided by green first, this ensures we prioritise nature-based solutions wherever possible.
 Instead of relying only on traditional “grey” infrastructure like tanks and pipes.
 We’re exploring natural interventions that slow down, soak up, or clean water before it causes problems.

 Proposed works

-We’ll assess all four storm overflows in Dartington using our Green First framework, looking at how nature-based solutions can reduce spills and improve water quality.
+We’ll assess all four storm overflows in Dartington using our green first framework, looking at how nature-based solutions can reduce spills and improve water quality.
 This could include:

 • Natural basins to store surface water